lunAr-creator/lunAr-creator/README.md

 ### A little about myself

-- I’m currently working on the website for Project Vanguard
+- I’m currently working on a command line program for checking URL's

 - At the moment I am learning to program in Python and can use HTML and CSS